-In the broadest terms, theories of evolution seek to explain why species are the ways they are.
-For many evolutionists, this means explaining the possession by species of characteristic adaptations.
-It also means explaining diversity within species.
-The general mark of modern theories of cultural evolution is their insistence on the significance of cultural inheritance—particularly various forms of learning from others—for both of these questions.
-The prima-facie case for cultural evolutionary theories is irresistible.
-Members of our own species are able to survive and reproduce in part because of habits, know-how and technology that are not only maintained by learning from others, they are initially generated as part of a cumulative project that builds on discoveries made by others.
-And our own species also contains sub-groups with different habits, know-how and technologies, which are once again generated and maintained through social learning.
+The case in favor of some cultural evolutionary theory is irresistible.
+It is undeniable that members of our own species survive and reproduce in part because of habits, know-how and technologies that are not only maintained by learning from others, but that are also generated as part of a cumulative project that builds on discoveries made by others.
+Our species also contains sub-groups with different habits, different norms, different forms of know-how, and different artefactual supports for their ways of life, which are once again generated and maintained through interaction with others.
 Social learning is also an important agent of adaptation, and perhaps of speciation, in animals.
-The question is not so much whether cultural evolution is important, but how theories of cultural evolution should be fashioned, and how they should be related to more traditional understandings of organic evolution.
+The interesting questions are not so much whether cultural evolution is important, but precisely how theories of cultural evolution should be fashioned, and how they should be related to more traditional understandings of organic evolution.

 - Academic Tools

 - Related Entries

 Darwin believed, as do biologists today, that natural selection can explain the origin of many complex adaptive traits.
 In Darwin’s original presentation of natural selection, he requires that parent organisms differ in their abilities to survive and reproduce, and that offspring resemble their parents in terms of the traits that promote or inhibit these abilities (Darwin 1859).